 A Futuristic World

 In terms of some more out-there ideas, you can expect a few fantastic advances over the next few years.
 Underwater hotels, for instance, are a possibility and they won’t just be reserved for the super-rich.
 Indeed, there is already an underwater hotel room in Dubai and you can expect this concept to be expanded by businesses looking to make waves.
+In the future, you can expect to move freely from one country to another and even settle your residence in Dubai for a while if you want to.
 What about flying cars?
-While this is unlikely for the private individual, private transportation options run by companies could come into fruition.
+While this is unlikely for the private individual, private transportation options run by companies could come to fruition.
 This tech is already being tested in places like Silicon Valley as the future of taxi services.
 Although it probably won’t be with us for at least another decade and you might find that there are tourism trips to the moon before the first flying car.

 We hope this helps you understand some of the key things to expect from the future of travel over the next couple of years.
 From new technology to a completely different mindset from consumers, it’s fair to say that by 2025 the world of travel could look considerably different from what it is right now.